yingzhenggege/lengit/readme.txt

-Git is a version system.
+Git is a distribut version system.
 Git is free sfotware.